This post may contain affiliate links. Please read my disclosure.

 Pro Tips/Recipe Notes

-- Use apple, cherry or maple wood for smoking.
+- Use apple, pecan or maple wood for smoking.
 They all complement the turkey perfectly.

 - When the turkey reaches the correct temperature, cover loosely in aluminum foil for 15-20 minutes before slicing.
 Letting it rest keeps the juices in the turkey.